warbe-maker/VBA-Message/README.md

 - ***[ErrMsg](#the-errmsg-service)***: a service dedicated to the display of a well designed error message including a debugging option
 - ***[Monitor](#the-monitor-service)***: a service to display the progress of any number of ongoing processes progress.

-Below is an at-a-glance demonstration of the services capability.
+Below is an at-a-glance demonstration of the component's capabilities, i.e. the variety of possible messages including the monitoring of process steps and sub-process steps.
 For those looking for a "fastpath" the code is available for download in the [MsgUsageDemo.xlsm][6] Workbook (mind the fact that the VB-Project needs to be signed or the Macro Security has to be changed.
-The code displays :<br>
 ![](images/Demo-Msg-Services.gif)

 ## Why an alternative MsgBox?